Green Interview: Sheila LeMaster of GES

 LeMaster: Typically, it’s the show organizer that expresses interest in sustainable options.
 They are looking at options to make their shows more sustainable and to help their exhibitors make sustainable choices, and one way they’re doing that is by marketing our products (to exhibitors) that are sustainable.

-TSNN: For those shows that are still lagging behind when it comes to sustainability, how do you suggest they get started in convincing their stakeholders that greening their events is the right and responsible thing to do?
+TSNN: For those shows that are still lagging behind when it comes to sustainability, how do you suggest they get started in convincing their stakeholders that greening their events is the right thing to do?

 LeMaster: This starts with a true partnership on all fronts for the event.
 It not only is the customer and the official services provider, but also the facility and their recycling partners, and most importantly, those exhibiting and attending.
 The message needs to continue from start to finish advising them that becoming sustainable in your practices does not always cost more money to do so.
 Think of a creative sustainable solution by reusing, repurposing and recycling anything you possibly can.